Rocket Launch

 Launch

 The GSMultiStageBooster acts a controller for the launch operation.
 When space is pressed it will launch the body.
 Recall that the body was initially configured as fixed.
-In order to be inflluenced by gravity and the external acceleration of the rocket engine the body must be changed to a GRAVITY propagator.
+In order to be influenced by gravity and the external acceleration of the rocket engine the body must be changed to a GRAVITY propagator.
 The control code does this by deleting the launch body and the re-adding as an object with a gravity propagator.
 The control code also adds a BOOSTER external acceleration configured with the number of stages and stage specifics specified in the inspector.
 The booster external acceleration also manages the ascent guidance.
 If the Earth Atmosphere flag is enabled the controller also adds an Earth atmosphere model.

 Staging